Birthing Center FAQ

 What is the SIH Birthing Center’s philosophy on breastfeeding?Toggle accordion item

 Upon delivery, your baby will immediately be placed on your chest for skin-to-skin contact.
 This contact will help with the baby’s body temperature, hearth rhythm and breathing.
-It’s also a wonderful time for boding and introductions.
+It’s also a wonderful time for bonding and introductions.

 Lactation Specialists are available to help your experience.
 Choosing to breastfeed can be one of the most important decisions you make to protect your baby’s health and well-being.
-If you are unable or choose not to breastfeed, though, our staff can discuss other option for feeing with you.
+If you are unable or choose not to breastfeed, though, our staff can discuss other options for feeing with you.

 Do you provide car seats for my baby?Toggle accordion item